pillayo/CBFY-Challenge/README.md

 ## Francisco Cuenca Montilla

 ###Info
-App that allows a user to estimate a trip with CBFY using their API
+App that allows a user to estimate a trip with CBFY using their API<br/>
 <b>NOTE<b/>: The project weighs ~ 150 MB by demo videos below

 ### ScreenShots